next-theme/theme-next-docs/source/docs/getting-started/deployment.md

 #### GitHub Actions

-This Github Action automating hexo deployment workflow, to allow you to leverage GitHub Actions to publish your hexo site on Github Pages: [hexo-action](https://github.com/sma11black/hexo-action).
+This Github Action automating Hexo deployment workflow, to allow you to leverage GitHub Actions to publish your Hexo site on Github Pages: [hexo-action](https://github.com/sma11black/hexo-action).

 #### Travis CI